 PowerColor Red Devil RX 590 is pretty much a copy of the RX 580 Red Devil variant, having the exact same shape.
 The only difference here is the architectural difference between RX 580 and RX 590 which is why apart from the performance difference, the thermals and overclocking capabilities are going to be quite the same as the previous card.

 This graphics card features a relatively lower length which is why the card uses a tri-slot design and packs a very fatty heat-sink.
-The shroud of the graphics card offers a mixture of red and black color which seems a bit odd for 2019 level designs.
+The shroud of the graphics card offers a mixture of red and black colour which seems a bit odd for 2020 level designs.

 The graphics card, like the Fatboy variant, features a 6+1 phase design, although it seems that the quality here is a bit better which is why we saw the core clocks around 1650 MHz.
 The temperature levels of the graphics card were also better than the Fatboy and we saw a maximum temperature of 67 degrees at full load, which is perfect.